reidfalconer/14D004_scraping_project/README.md

 ## Project Description

-The data and code in this repository allows users to scrape all the avalible courses on [datacamp.com](https://www.datacamp.com/courses) and scape all job posts on [jobsinbarcelona.es](http://jobsinbarcelona.es/) using [scrapy](https://scrapy.org/) an open source and collaborative framework for extracting the data you need from websites.
+The data and code in this repository allows users to scrape all the available courses on [datacamp.com](https://www.datacamp.com/courses) and scape all job posts on [jobsinbarcelona.es](http://jobsinbarcelona.es/) using [scrapy](https://scrapy.org/) an open source and collaborative framework for extracting the data you need from websites.

-- Code was written Python 3.6 and Scrapy 1.5.1
+- The code was written Python 3.6 and Scrapy 1.5.1

 ### **[Datacamp](https://www.datacamp.com/courses):**
-On the datacamp course page itself, you can search for courses of interest or browse by technology.
+On the datacamp course page itself, you can search for courses of interest or browse all the courses by technology.
 <p align="center">
   <img src="./img/datacamp_1.png" alt="browse_by_tech"
-       width="500" height="330">
+       width="480" height="330">
 </p>

-the `datacamp.py` script extracts all of the course titles within these six thechnologies, along with their course description, author, authors occupation and url.
+The `datacamp.py` script extracts all of the course titles within these six technologies, along with their course description, author, authors occupation and URL.

 <p align="center">
   <img src="./img/datacamp_2.png" alt="browse_by_tech"
-       width="500" height="350">
+       width="500" height="280">
 </p>

 ### **[Jobs in barcelona](http://jobsinbarcelona.es/):**
-Jobs in Barcelona is a platform of tech orientated jobs in Barcelona
+Jobs in Barcelona is a platform of tech orientated jobs in Barcelona.
 <p align="center">
   <img src="./img/jobsinbarca_1.png" alt="browse_by_tech"
-       width="500" height="350">
+       width="500" height="300">
 </p>

-the `jobsinbarcelona.py` script scrapes all of the job listings along with the company, location, release date, source and url.
+The `jobsinbarcelona.py` script scrapes all of the job listings along with the company, location, published date, job source and URL.

 <p align="center">
   <img src="./img/jobsinbarca_2.png" alt="browse_by_tech"
-       width="500" height="350">
+       width="500" height="330">
 </p>

 ### **[Datacamp Instructors](https://www.datacamp.com/instructors):**
-On the datacamp instructors page, you can find the details of all of the course instructors.
+On the datacamp instructors page, you can find the details of all of the various course instructors.
 <p align="center">
   <img src="./img/data_instruct_1.png" alt="browse_by_tech"
-       width="500" height="350">
+       width="500" height="330">
 </p>

-the `datacamp_instruct.py` script extracts all of the instructors titles along with their subscriber count,  occupation and url.
-Furthmore, within their full bios their personal descriptions are extracted.
+The `datacamp_instruct.py` script extracts all of the instructor's titles along with their subscriber count,  occupation and URL.
+Furthermore, the script extracts their personal descriptions from their "Full Bios" (see example below).

 <p align="center">
   <img src="./img/data_instruct_2.png" alt="browse_by_tech"